 Mobile Mini, Inc. (MINI) Given Buy Rating at Needham & Company LLC

-'s stock had its "buy" rating reissued by Needham & Company LLC in a report released on Friday.
-They presently have a $38.00 price target on the stock, up from their prior price target of $34.00.
+They currently have a $38.00 target price on the stock, up from their prior target price of $34.00.
+A number of other analysts have also recently weighed in on MINI.

 Comments